Dalton School: Admission

-As of early 2013, the overall acceptance rate for grades K–12 at Dalton was reported by Peterson's to be 14%.
 Parental anxiety created by the highly competitive admission process was the subject of press coverage from 1999 to 2001.
 Long seen as a bastion of privilege, Dalton's efforts to broaden its mandate for diversity have met with some difficulty.
 In 2010, a financial aid budget of $6.5 million supported an outreach program for socio-economic diversity at the school.
-As of 2008 students of color made up 38% of the Dalton First Program.
+As of 2008, students of color made up 38% of the Dalton First Program.
 In the 2008–2009 school year, the kindergarten was composed of 44% children of color.
 Articles in The New York Times and The Atlantic have described difficulties experienced by some African-American children at the school.

 American Promise was a PBS documentary that followed two African American students who enrolled at Dalton as kindergartners and the challenges they faced due to Dalton's lack of diversity.
 In 2020, Dalton found itself in controversy during the broader diversity, equity, and inclusion movement that followed the murder of George Floyd.
 The discussions continued into the following school year and resulted in the departure of school head Jim Best.